10 Decision Rules

 Learning Bayesian Rule Lists

-Let us go over the algorithm more closely: The algorithm starts with pre-mining feature value patterns with the FP-Growth algorithm.
+Let’s go over the algorithm more closely: The algorithm starts with pre-mining feature value patterns with the FP-Growth algorithm.
 BRL makes a number of assumptions about the distribution of the target and the distribution of the parameters that define the distribution of the target.
-(That’s Bayesian statistic.)
+(That’s Bayesian statistics.)
 If you are unfamiliar with Bayesian statistics, do not get too caught up in the following explanations.
-It is important to know that the Bayesian approach is a way to combine existing knowledge or requirements (so-called priori distributions) while also fitting to the data.
-In the case of decision lists, the Bayesian approach makes sense, since the prior assumptions nudges the decision lists to be short with short rules.
+It’s important to know that the Bayesian approach is a way to combine existing knowledge or requirements (so-called priori distributions) while also fitting to the data.
+In the case of decision lists, the Bayesian approach makes sense, since the prior assumptions nudge the decision lists to be short with short rules.

-The goal is to sample decision lists d from the posteriori distribution:
+The goal is to sample decision lists d from the posterior distribution:

 where d is a decision list, x are the features, y is the target, A the set of pre-mined conditions, \(\lambda\) the prior expected length of the decision lists, \(\eta\) the prior expected number of conditions in a rule, \(\alpha\) the prior pseudo-count for the positive and negative classes which is best fixed at (1,1).

-quantifies how probable a decision list is, given the observed data and the priori assumptions.
-This is proportional to the likelihood of the outcome y given the decision list and the data times the probability of the list given prior assumptions and the pre-mined conditions.
+quantifies how probable a decision list is, given the observed data and the prior assumptions.
+This is proportional to the likelihood of the outcome \(Y\) given the decision list and the data times the probability of the list given prior assumptions and the pre-mined conditions.

 \[p(d|A,\lambda,\eta)\]